ghaberek/raylib-game-template/README.md

 This template has been created to be used with raylib (www.raylib.com) and it's licensed under an unmodified zlib/libpng license.

 _Copyright (c) 2014-2024 Ramon Santamaria ([@raysan5](https://twitter.com/raysan5))_
+_Modified for Replit by Gregory Haberek ([@gregoryhaberek](https://twitter.com/gregoryhaberek))_

 -----------------------------------
 ## Getting Started with this template

 You can use this templates in some ways.
-Using Visual Studio, using CMake or make your own build setup.
-This repository come with Visual Studio and CMake already setuped.
+Using Replit, Visual Studio, using CMake or make your own build setup.
+This repository come with Replit, Visual Studio, and CMake already setuped.

 Chose one of the follow setup, that fit in you development enviroment.

+### Replit

+- Select **Use Template** to create your own Repl using this template.
+- Replit will download and install [emsdk](https://github.com/emscripten-core/emsdk) and then build [raylib](https://github.com/raysan5/raylib).
+- Click **Run** to build the game files and test it in the Webview.
+- Click **Stop** to shutdown the web server and continue editing.

 ### Visual Studio